Ansari839/pos/README.md

-# ✨ Antigravity POS & Inventory Management System
+# ✨ MS Tech POS & Inventory Management System

 A premium, end-to-end solution for modern businesses, built with high-performance technologies and a pixel-perfect aesthetic.